jimbojsb/configulator/README.md

 Configulator()->loadFile("/path/to/myconfig.yml", "production");
 ```

 When using `Configulator()->loadFile()` the second argument is the configuration profile, which is optional.
 You would likely only use this if you had chosen to structure your config files to take advantage of inheritance.
+If you do have profiles in your config files and you do NOT pass a profile argument, you will be returned the entire option set contained within the file WITHOUT the inheritance resolved.